$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: The GLUCOSE Dataset and Task

 \subsection{Contextual Commonsense Inference Task}

-GLUCOSE addresses the \textit{contextual commonsense inference} (CCI) task of predicting relationship(s) between statements explicitly or implicitly expressed within a text.
-The entries in their dataset are organized to reflect this and are formalized as a paired input-output tuples, with an input tuple
+GLUCOSE addresses the task of predicting relationships between statements explicitly or implicitly expressed within a text, a task we term \textit{contextual commonsense inference} (CCI).
+An example GLUCOSE entry can be found in Table~\ref{tab:GLUCOSE_example}.
+The entries are organized to reflect the CCI task and are formalized as input-output tuple pairs, with input tuple